 The event series is coordinated by REDI and the Missouri Small Business Development Center, and funded by a Missouri Building Entrepreneurial Capacity grant from the Missouri Technology Corporation.
 The series is supported by a wide collaboration of entrepreneurial support in Columbia, including REDI, SBTDC, MU Entrepreneurship Legal Clinic, MU Technology Management and Industry Relations, Coulter Translational Partnership at MU, Missouri Innovation Center, University of Missouri Extension, the University of Missouri System, and MU.

 In addition to the workshop, the Event Series offers other programs and events, domestic and international market research, and individual consulting.
-To participate in the next workshop or learn more about any of the Tech-Entrepreneurship Event Series programs, contact Sandra Marin at 573-884-7110 opens in a new window or MarinRuizS@missouri.edu opens in a new window.
+To participate in the next workshop or learn more about any of the Tech-Entrepreneurship Event Series programs, contact Sandra Marin at opens in a new window573-884-7110 or opens in a new windowMarinRuizS@missouri.edu.